-The ring opening of cyclobutene proceeds in conrotatory fashion under thermal conditions to form 1,3-butadiene.
-The generally outward ($\mathbf{1} \rightarrow \mathbf{2}$) and inward ($\mathbf{3} \rightarrow \mathbf{4}$) rotations of, respectively, electronrich and electron-withdrawing substituents are controlled by the phenomenon called torquoselectivity.
-It is typically predicted by estimating the transition structure barriers and the lower barrier pathway constitutes the preferred mode of ring opening.
+The ring opening of cyclobutene proceeds in conrotatory fashion under thermal conditions to form 1,3-butadiene.1 The outward $(1 \rightarrow 2)$ and inward $(3 \rightarrow 4)$ rotations of, respectively, electron-rich and electron-deficient substituents are controlled by the phenomenon called torquoselectivity.
+It is typically predicted by estimating the transition structure barriers and the lower barrier pathway constitutes the preferred mode of opening.2

-ERS = Electron-Rich Substituent EWS = Electron-Withdrawing Substituent
+EWS = Electron-Withdrawing Substituent

-In 2001, Murakami and co-workers observed 83:17 kinetic distribution of the inward and outward opened products on heating 1-octyl-3-dimethylphenylsilylcyclobutene 5 at 140 °C in m-xylene for 1 hour.
-Likewise, the reaction of 1-dimethylphenylmethy-3-trimethysilylcyclobutene 8 at 140 °C in m-xylene for 9 hours generated a 69:31 mixture of the inward and outward opened products, respectively.
-The preference for inward rotation of the silyl substituent was ascribed to a favorable overlap of the low-lying σ^ orbitals of the silyl substituent with the occupied $\sigma{\rm C3C4}$ orbital of the breaking bond in the corresponding transition state (TS) structure.
-The differential activation energy approach predicts the inward opening of 3-trimethylsilylcyclobutene favored over outward opening by 2.0 kcal/mol at M06-2X/6-31G(d) level of theory.
-The inward and outward opening reactions of 3-trimethylsilylcyclobutene are exergonic by, respectively, 6.7 and 9.2 kcal/mol.
-The interaction $\sigma{\rm C3C4} \rightarrow \sigma^{\rm CSi}$ was estimated at 11.3 kcal/mol in the inward TS structure as compared to only 5.0 kcal/mol in the outward TS structure.
+In 2001, Murakami and co-workers observed 83:17 kinetic distribution of the inward and outward opened products on heating 1-octyl-3-dimethylphenylsilylcyclobutene 5 at 140 °C in m-xylene for 1 hour.3 Likewise, the reaction of 1-dimethylphenylmethy-3-trimethysilylcyclobutene 8 at 140 °C in m-xylene for 9 hours generated a 69:31 mixture of the inward and outward opened products, respectively.
+The preference for inward rotation of the silyl substituent was ascribed to a favorable overlap of the low lying σ^ orbitals of the silyl substituent with the occupied σ{c3C4} orbital of the breaking bond in the corresponding transition state (TS) structure.
+The differential activation energy approach predicts the inward opening of 3-trimethylsilylcyclobutene favored over outward opening by 2.0 kcal/mol at M06-2X/6-31G(d) level of theory.4 The inward and outward opening reactions of 3-trimethylsilylcyclobutene are exergonic by, respectively, 6.7 and 9.2 kcal/mol.
+The interaction $\sigma{c3C4} \rightarrow \sigma^{c-Si}$ was estimated at 11.3 kcal/mol in the inward TS structure as compared to only 5.0 kcal/mol in the outward TS structure.

 In 2003, Houk observed that the filled orbital of a donor substituent experienced closed-shell repulsion upon inward rotation and, therefore, it preferred to rotate outward.
-In contrast, a vacant acceptor orbital on the substituent was predicted for inward rotation to maximize orbital interaction between the filled orbital of the breaking bond and the vacant orbital of the substituent in the transition state.5
+In contrast, a vacant acceptor orbital on the substituent was predicted for inward rotation to maximize orbital interaction between the filled orbital of the breaking bond and the vacant orbital of the substituent in the TS structure.5 Orbital interaction, thus, was indicated to be responsible for control on TS structure.